r-freeman/Netflix-N-Hack/PS4/README.md

 >
 > if Netflix crashes, just restart Netflix

-Once complete, the exploit will look for a payload in `/data/payload.bin` if it is not found it will look on the root of a plugged in USB drive named `payload.bin` and will automatically copy it to `/data/payload.bin`.
+Once complete, the exploit will look for a payload in `/data/payload.bin` if it is not found it will look on the root of a plugged in USB drive for a file named `payload.bin` and will automatically copy it to `/data/payload.bin`.

 after initial exploit, USB is no longer needed.